mattzipan/daily-dev-tips/src/pages/posts/tailwind-css-full-screen-video-header.md

 Then for our overlay text block, we use the following classes:

-- `relative`: We need to make this relative to place it on top of the video
+- `relative`: We need to make this relative to place it on top of the video embed
 - `z-30`: This needs to be higher than the z-index on the video
 - `p-5`: Adds equal padding on each side (1.25rem)
 - `text-2xl`: Makes the text nice and big (1.5rem)